3 reasons to pay a competitive salary

 As well, not having the right person on board may mean the company isn’t able to reach its growth targets.
 The specific consequences of a bad hire however are not limited to an additional expense for recruiting again.
 It can also affect office morale.
 These financial repercussions can be avoided simply by developing a competitive salary policy.

-3. See your people as an asset – not an expense
+3. Your people are an asset – not an expense

 It can help to view your employees as appreciating assets of the business.
 Sure, you’ll outlay costs initially but over time your team will bring knowledge, experience and loyalty to their acumen – qualities that will add value to your firm.
 The challenge for business leaders is to stay up to speed with current salaries,so do some research such as using an industry benchmark or Salary Guide.